subbyte/recliner/README.md

 2. estimate the radius of the Sun/Moon in pixel.

-3. run `./recliner -d --minradius MINR --maxradius MAXR SDIR DDIR` It will output the circle recognition results in `DDIR` with green circle and red center dot. recliner will output suggestions if any to fine-tune the parameters.
+3. run `./recliner -a --minradius MINR --maxradius MAXR SDIR DDIR` It will output the circle recognition results in `DDIR` with green circle and red center dot. recliner will output suggestions if any to fine-tune the parameters.

 4. rerun recliner with tuned parameters.